Pregnancy Calculator NHS: Accurate Due Date Calculator, Conception & Week-by-Week Guide

 What Affects Your Due Date Accuracy

 Several factors can influence how accurate your estimated due date is.
-While it’s usually calculated based on your last menstrual period, individual differences can lead to variations.
+While it’s usually calculated based on your date of your last menstrual period, individual differences can lead to variations.

 Menstrual Cycle Length